awwx/ar/readme.md

 executed (and "r" won't even exist yet at compile time if it's a lexical variable).

-This is all speculative and rudimentary at this point.
-Probably the biggest problem right now is that using "runtime" is slow because it loads and compiles Arc.
+Overall, this approach is both speculative and rudimentary at this point.
+Probably the biggest problem right now is that using "runtime" is slow because it loads and compiles Arc each time.
 I imagine that it might be possible to cache the compile, but I haven't tried it yet.

 Another structural problem is that it's not possible right now to load non-Arc code from a git repository because the "use-git" code which